 Identical RT3108 is at Uxbridge Station

 The next time I was there was the penultimate day of RT operation.
 A great era was coming to an end and on Friday 6th March 1979 it rained, and it rained and it rained.
 Just over ten years before I had joined a large number of enthusiasts to ride the last RTL revenue service journey but I was older now.
-I took a full ride on RT1301 (which has already lost its bonnet plate) and this was to be my very last on a service RT as I could not muster the enthusiasm to go back over from north-west London to see the closing rites on the following day
+I took a full ride on RT1301 (which had already lost its bonnet plate) and this was to be my very last on a service RT as I could not muster the enthusiasm to go back over from north-west London to see the closing rites on the following day.

 This was perhaps eastern rather than northern but it was still north of the Thames.
 Greenline Coach services to Essex started from Aldgate Bus Station and were worked by an always smart set of RT's which never carried external advertising.
 They quite possibly had different gear ratios to their central cousins and also saloon heaters but were otherwise more or less standard.
 RT4498 is ready for a run to the Thames estuary town of Grays